Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Flux-matching as a surrogate-based optimization problem

-To optimize the acquisition function (i.e. solving for flux-matching in the mean of the surrogate posterior distribution), we employ a sequential combination of three numerical methods.
-Firstly, we take advantage of the decomposition of the total residual, $\xi$, into $\left(N_c\cdot N_\rho\right)$ individual local channel residuals.
-For this, we use the multi-dimensional root-finding methods available in \texttt{SciPy} \cite{Virtanen2020}.
-Specifically, the Levenberg-Marquardt (LM) method \cite{levenberg_method_1944,marquardt_algorithm_1963} has shown superior performance for this particular problem.
-The exact Jacobian of the surrogate models $F_{j, c}^m$ is provided to the LM method, as facilitated by automatic differentiation in \PyTorch \cite{Paszke2019}, encompassing all transformations outlined in Sections \ref{sec:Input} and \ref{sec:Outcome} as well as the residual reconstruction in Eqs.~\ref{eq:MinimizationFull}.
 Secondly, in cases where the multi-variate LM method fails to achieve a satisfactory level of residual reduction, we resort to leveraging multi-start, scalarized-residual optimization in \BoTorch.
 A heuristic generation of initialization points is used from which to start the L-BFGS-B local optimization algorithm \cite{Zhu1997}.
 Lastly, we utilize a genetic algorithm from the \texttt{DEAP} package \cite{Fortin2012}, to check for additional, possibly better optima that might have been missed by the local search algorithms of the previous steps.